mlwlhin/website-dev-wordpress-and-erp/README.md

 All code file are covered by MIT LICENSE

-This repo contain all custom code file I wrote for my internship company website(built by wordpress) For reference of the website: https://sociobridge.world
+This repo contain all custom code file I wrote for company website(built by wordpress) For reference of the website: https://sociobridge.world

 /chinese-ver-web, this contain same code of fiancial-stimulator and loan-calculator but in chinese.